GSI-HPC/ltsm/README.md

 A thorough description and code examples of IBM's low-level TSM API/library can be found in the open document [Using the Application Programming Interface](http://web-docs.gsi.de/~tstibor/tsm/doc/using_the_programming_application_interface.pdf), 2007.

 ## License
 This project itself is licensed under the [GPL-2 license](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
-The code however, depends on IBM's low-level TSM API/library which are distributed under different licenses.
+The code however, depends on IBM's low-level TSM API/libraries which are distributed under different licenses and thus are not provided in the repository.
 See [IBM Tivoli Storage Manager Server](http://ftp.software.ibm.com/storage/tivoli-storage-management/maintenance/server/v7r1/Linux/7.1.5.000/README.htm).

 ## Warranty
-Note, this project is still under development and in a beta development state.
+Note, this project is still under development and in an early beta development state.